 Positioning Your Library As An Essential Service: Marketing, PR and Advocacy

-This presentation (PDF, 3.3 MB), from Communication Strategies, was given to the New York Library Association in 2010.
+This presentation (PDF, 3.3 MB), from Communication Services, was given to the New York Library Association in 2010.
 The PowerPoint handouts (PDF, 3.3 MB) contain excellent information and tips on positioning your library through marketing, public relations, and advocacy.

 Return on Investment Statement Resources

 Refer to page 8 and Appendix A on page 26 of the Power Guide for more information about developing return on investment statements.
 The links below are taken directly from the Power Guide and provided here for easy access: